LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ### Rendering and Resource Loading

-Because I didn't want to spend too much time on the boring stuff, I decided to make the abstraction as thin as possible.
+Because I didn't want to spend too much time on chores, I decided to make the abstraction as thin as possible.
 For most things, that meant literally copy-and-pasting the Swing/AWT calls out of the codebase and creating a function in the interface with the same name and parameter signature.

 To render the game for example, I ended up with the following minimum set of draw calls: